Topological entropy of Hamiltonian diffeomorphisms: a persistence homology and Floer theory perspective: Preliminaries

 Let $M$ be a symplectic manifold which is supposed to be sufficiently ``tame'' at infinity (e.g., compact or convex) to guarantee that compactness theorems hold, and let $L$ and $L'$ be closed monotone Lagrangian submanifolds intersecting transversely.
 We assume that $L$ and $L'$ are Hamiltonian isotopic to each other, i.e., there exists a Hamiltonian isotopy $\varphi_F^t$, $t\in [0, 1]$, such that $L'=\varphi_F(L)$.
 For the time being we will treat the isotopy $\varphi_F^t$ as a part of the data.
 Furthermore, we require that $N_{L}\geq 2$, where $N_{L}=N_{L'}$ is the minimal Chern number as defined in Section \ref{sec:conv}.

 Let $\PP(L,L')$ be the space of smooth paths in $M$ from $L$ to $L'$ and $\pi_1(M;L,L')$ be the set of its connected components.
 For instance, the intersection points of $L$ and $L'$ are elements of $\PP(L,L')$; however, these elements might be in different connected components of $\PP(L,L')$.
 Fix a reference path $x_\fc$ in each $\fc\in \pi_1(M;L,L')$.
 A \emph{capping} $w$ of a path $x\in\fc$ is a homotopy of $x$ to $x_\fc$ (with end-points on $L$ and $L'$), taken up to a certain equivalence relation.
-Namely, two cappings $w$ and $w'$ are equivalent if and only if the cylinder $v$ obtained by attaching $w'$ to $w$ has zero symplectic area and zero Maslov number.
-When this is not the case, we call $v$, taken up to a natural equivalence relation, and also $(x,w')=:(x,w)\# v$ a \emph{recapping} of $(x,w)$.
+Namely, two cappings $w$ and $w'$ are equivalent if and only if the cylinder $v$ obtained by attaching $w'$ to $w$ with the reversed orientation has zero symplectic area and zero Maslov number.
+Furthermore, we say that two such cylinders are equivalent when their symplectic areas and Maslov numbers are equal.
+When $w$ and $w'$ are not equivalent, we call $v$, taken up to this equivalence relation, and also $(x,w')$ a \emph{recapping} of $(x,w)$ and write $(x,w')=:(x,w)\# v$.
 We usually suppress a capping in the notation.
 One can assign a well-defined Maslov index to a capped path from $L$ to $L'$ by fixing also a trivialization of $TM$ along $x_\fc$.

 For the sake of simplicity, the ground field $\F$ throughout the paper is $\F_2$.
 (However, in the Hamiltonian setting of Corollary \ref{cor:A} and Theorems \ref{thm:B} and \ref{thm:C} we can work with any ground field $\F$.)
 The Floer complexes we mainly consider are finite-dimensional vector spaces over the ``universal'' \emph{Novikov field} $\Lambda$ formed by formal sums